Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 - What will the dev teams prefer?
 A short and concise, or a longer and detailed framework?

-- Do we have dedicated resources to help whenever teams are conducting a threat modeling activity?
+- Do we have dedicated resources to plan and help teams conducting threat modeling activities?

 Launching the activity! #

-Then, plan a launching strategy.
-Maybe security champions should get training and guide their teams while you are watching and assisting?
-Should you do it the first time?
+There are many possible approaches.
+Consider assigning a responsible in each team, or create a process to ensure the team feels enough ownership to perform the activity.
+If you have security champions, maybe they should get training and guide their teams?
+Maybe during the launch phase, you should watch and assist?
+Should you guide them the first time?
 Is it natural that the tech leads gets this training and they have backing from security champions in form of providing more security knowledge?
+Figure out what suits the organization best.

-After launching the activity, regularly check in with teams to assess improvements and gather feedback.
-As an AppSec admin, remember that if the process hinders more than helps, it’s time for improvement.
+After launching the activity, do regular check-ins with teams to assess improvements and gather feedback.
+As an AppSec admin, remember that if the process hinders more than helps, it’s time for improvement or discarding the process.

 Supportive tools to streamline the process #